-The national curriculum for computing has four main aims to ensure that all pupils:
+The national curriculum for computing has three main areas of focus:

 Every classroom has an Interactive Whiteboard and a Visualiser which are used as an integral part of lessons.
 In addition, there are at least 2 additional computers in each class

 There is a Computer Suite which each class is timetabled to use every week and a set of ipads is available for children to use in the classroom.
 Other resources include cameras, programmable toys and recordable microphones.
 Discovery Coding is used to support the teaching of programming.